Method¶

 )

-# Simulate spectra for all three method with spin system
+# Simulate spectra for all three methods with spin system

 sim = Simulator(